T-symmetry: The second law of thermodynamics

 Daily experience shows that T-symmetry does not hold for the behavior of bulk materials.
 Of these macroscopic laws, most notable is the second law of thermodynamics.
 Many other phenomena, such as the relative motion of bodies with friction, or viscous motion of fluids, reduce to this, because the underlying mechanism is the dissipation of usable energy (for example, kinetic energy) into heat.

 The question of whether this time-asymmetric dissipation is really inevitable has been considered by many physicists, often in the context of Maxwell's demon.
 The name comes from a thought experiment described by James Clerk Maxwell in which a microscopic demon guards a gate between two halves of a room.
 It only lets slow molecules into one half, only fast ones into the other.
 By eventually making one side of the room cooler than before and the other hotter, it seems to reduce the entropy of the room, and reverse the arrow of time.
 Many analyses have been made of this; all show that when the entropy of room and demon are taken together, this total entropy does increase.
 Modern analyses of this problem have taken into account Claude E. Shannon's relation between entropy and information.
-Many interesting results in modern computing are closely related to this problem — reversible computing, quantum computing and physical limits to computing, are examples.
+Many interesting results in modern computing are closely related to this problem—reversible computing, quantum computing and physical limits to computing, are examples.
 These seemingly metaphysical questions are today, in these ways, slowly being converted into hypotheses of the physical sciences.

 The current consensus hinges upon the Boltzmann–Shannon identification of the logarithm of phase space volume with the negative of Shannon information, and hence to entropy.
 In this notion, a fixed initial state of a macroscopic system corresponds to relatively low entropy because the coordinates of the molecules of the body are constrained.
 As the system evolves in the presence of dissipation, the molecular coordinates can move into larger volumes of phase space, becoming more uncertain, and thus leading to increase in entropy.

 Big Bang

 One resolution to irreversibility is to say that the constant increase of entropy we observe happens only because of the initial state of our universe.
 Other possible states of the universe (for example, a universe at heat death equilibrium) would actually result in no increase of entropy.
 In this view, the apparent T-asymmetry of our universe is a problem in cosmology: why did the universe start with a low entropy?
-This view, supported by cosmological observation (such as the isotropy of the Cosmic Microwave Background) connect this problem to the question of initial conditions of the universe.
+This view, supported by cosmological observations (such as the isotropy of the cosmic microwave background) connects this problem to the question of initial conditions of the universe.